blackm3285/AI-VTuber-System-VITS2/README.md

 # AI-VTuber-System-VITS2
-Replaced OpenAI TTS to local Bert-VITS2-2.3
+Replaced OpenAI TTS to local Bert-VITS2-2.3 Server

 You can edit vits api prompt in ./TextToSpeech/OpenAITTS.py